svilupp/svilupp.github.io/wip/analysts_tips_for_beginnings4.md

 ## Always use environments
 This is a must, no matter how small the analysis is.
 Julia REPL Pkg mode is super easy to easy and has almost no "costs" (see previous the tutorial).

+All it takes `;cd my/project/path/` and `]activate .` and you're in your project-dedicated environment.
+Why the two commands and not `activate` with a specific path?
+I often want to load scripts, data, etc, which I want to address relatively (eg, `data_raw/file.csv`), so that is why I change the working directory first.

-## Name meaningfully and consistently
+## Give meaningful and consistent names
-This is mouthful.
+This is a mouthful.
 You can only benefit if you choose names that represent what the logic/data they hold.
 Moreover, you should standardize your naming convention, eg, always convert to a snakecase ("finance_billings" or "count_users").
 Your future self will thank you.

+Ideally, the same would hold for your input/output files and the surrounding folder structure (eg, `data_raw/finance_billings_20220801.csv` and `data_processed/forecasting_df_20220801.feather`).
+It will become self-documenting and your colleague (and your future self!) will thank you for it.

 ## Use symbols wherever you can
 When referring to sub-objects (eg, a column in a DataFrame), you have a choice between a string ("col_A") and a symbol (:col_A).